 Jade Shelden is a skin specialist and her clinic is The Norfolk Skin Atelier.
-She emailed us during lockdown as she thought we might be interested in some skincare tips for our readers.
-Last week I drove to Norfolk to stay with a girlfriend, Becky, who, like me, is always interested in improving and caring for our skin.
-The following morning we set off to meet Jade at her Skin Clinic in Wormegay, North Norfolk.
+She emailed A&G during lockdown as she thought we might be interested in some skincare tips for our readers.
+Last week Annabel drove to Norfolk to stay with a girlfriend, Becky, who, like me, is always interested in improving and caring for our skin.
+The following morning they set off to meet Jade at her Skin Clinic in Wormegay, North Norfolk.
 Wormegay is a tiny village in the middle of nowhere and Jade’s clinic, The Norfolk Skin Atelier, is in her home that she shares with her husband and 16 month old son, soon to be joined by another baby.
-As we drove up Becky and I wondered who on earth would travel so far to have a treatment with Jade.
-Three hours later we understood why clients come from far and wide to ask Jade advice on their skin.
+As we drove up Becky and Annabel wondered who on earth would travel so far to have a treatment with Jade.
+Three hours later they understood why clients come from far and wide to ask Jade advice on their skin.

 Jade is extremely knowledgeable about human skin, she has beautiful skin herself.
-We soon realised that we were learning more in that first hour than we had in over 30+ years of going for regular facials with a beautician.
+They soon realised that they were learning more in that first hour than they had in over 30+ years of going for regular facials with a beautician.
 Jade is a skin specialist with a lot of scientific knowledge whereas beauticians are therapists trained in the products that their salon chooses to stock.

-Once Jade had been through each of our current skincare regimes, (we brought the products with us as she wanted to see their ingredients) she then directed us as to what we should be using.
-She told us what time of day we should be applying products (retinol only at night) and how often, without pushing any brand to us.
-There were so many lightbulb moments when we realised what we had been doing wrong.
+Once Jade had been through each of their current skincare regimes, (they brought the products with us as she wanted to see their ingredients) she then directed them as to what they should be using.
+She told them what time of day we should be applying products (retinol only at night) and how often, without pushing any particular brand.
+There were so many lightbulb moments when they realised what they had been doing wrong.

-Jade then analysed each of our skins in detail and gave us a different facial and to say both of us were thrilled with the results is an understatement.
+Jade then analysed each of their skins in detail and gave them a different facial and to say both of them were thrilled with the results is an understatement.

 Jade is going to be writing a fortnightly post on skincare for Annabel & Grace readers – each week tackling a different problem.
 She is happy to answer individual questions via email.

-For this first post Jade is going to explain, below, what a medical facial is and then lead us through each of the facials she gave to Becky and I.
+For this first post Jade is going to explain, below, what a medical facial is and then lead us through each of the facials she gave to Becky and Annabel.

 WHAT IS A MEDICAL FACIAL?